Making Career Decisions Within God's Will for Your Life

 Therefore, it is your responsibility to use your God-given mind to learn how to make good career decisions.

 Instead, most people would agree that it's best to research information about the different computers on the market, identify their specific needs, investigate prices at different stores for the computers of most interest, and then make a purchase.
-Certainly prayer should be a part of the process, but God expects us to do our part in making wise decisions, as well.
+Certainly, prayer should be a part of the process, but God expects us to do our part in making wise decisions, as well.
 Learning how to make decisions is a part of developing wisdom and maturity, both of which God desires for us.

 The book of Proverbs is full of admonitions about the importance of gaining wisdom to live a life that is pleasing to God.
 The proverbs are given to us "for attaining wisdom and discipline; for understanding words of insight; for acquiring a disciplined and prudent life..."
 (Prov.
 1:1-3).
 God desires for us to have not only spiritual maturity and wisdom but also wisdom that relates to making decisions in this life.

 Career decisions are often scary for people.
 There may be more than one good option, and seemingly, much is at stake.
 Unfortunately, many Christians avoid their responsibility to make the best possible decision in the situation.
 Instead, they let other people or outside circumstances "make a decision" for them.
 Circumstances or "signs" may be interpreted as God's will for them.
-For example,

 Jackie was working as a file clerk.
 Bored and tired of earning minimum wage, she was asking God to lead her into a new career.
 One day, when she left her job for the day, she noticed a real estate office right across the street that had a sign up: Wanted: New Real Estate Agents.
 Excited at the thought of a better paying job selling houses, she drove home and found a flyer on her door advertising a school to train real estate agents.
 She concluded this was God's answer to her prayers.
 She became a real estate agent and found that she hated selling.
 She left the field soon after entering it, feeling like God had led her astray.